ccxt/ccxt/wiki/Manual.md

   - `maintenance`
   - `maintenancing`

-### ExchangeError

-In contrast to `NetworkError`, the `ExchangeError` is mostly happening when the request is impossible to succeed (because of factors listed below), so even if you retry the same request hundreds of times, it will not help, because the request is being made incorrectly (The only exclusion is its subclass type `OperationFailed` which can be retried to make the request successfull).

-This exception is thrown when an exchange server replies with an error in JSON.
-Possible reasons:

-  - endpoint is switched off by the exchange
-  - symbol not found on the exchange
-  - required parameter is missing
-  - the format of parameters is incorrect
-  - an exchange replies with an unclear answer

-Other exceptions derived from `ExchangeError`:

-  - `NotSupported`: This exception is raised if the endpoint is not offered/not supported by the exchange API.
-  - `AuthenticationError`: Raised when an exchange requires one of the API credentials that you've missed to specify, or when there's a mistake in the keypair or an outdated nonce.
-Most of the time you need `apiKey` and `secret`, sometimes you also need `uid` and/or `password`.
-  - `PermissionDenied`: Raised when there's no access for specified action or insufficient permissions on the specified `apiKey`.
-  - `InsufficientFunds`: This exception is raised when you don't have enough currency on your account balance to place an order.
-  - `InvalidAddress`: This exception is raised upon encountering a bad funding address or a funding address shorter than `.minFundingAddressLength` (10 characters by default) in a call to `fetchDepositAddress`, `createDepositAddress` or `withdraw`.
-  - `InvalidOrder`: This exception is the base class for all exceptions related to the unified order API.
-  - `OrderNotFound`: Raised when you are trying to fetch or cancel a non-existent order.

 #### InvalidNonce

 Raised when your nonce is less than the previous nonce used with your keypair, as described in the [Authentication](#authentication) section.
 This type of exception is thrown in these cases (in order of precedence for checking):